 On the Purim holiday, Jewish tradition calls for cocktails.
-This aromatic sweet-and-sour cocktail was inspired by limonana, the unofficial “national drink” of Israel.
-This version has a little added rum for a kick.
+This aromatic sweet-and-sour Purim cocktail was inspired by limonana, the unofficial “national drink” of Israel.
+Rum adds a tipsy kick to this lemony drink.
 It’s a light, cool, and refreshing cocktail— perfect for a springtime Purim celebration.
 More Purim cocktail recipes here.

 Enter The Purim Pucker, the perfect Purim cocktail.
 The flavor brings me right back to Israel, where we love to sip ice-cold limonana on the shores of the Mediterranean.
 Alternatively, children and adults who are avoiding alcohol can safely enjoy a traditional limonana.
 Either way, this sweet pucker-inducing drink is sure to make you smile!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

 - 1 1/2 oz rum